 I hope you enjoy this gluten-free shake and bake recipe!
 I am super excited that I finally got the seasoning just right.
 Now when my family craves crispy fried chicken, I make it in the oven with shake and bake.

 The crumb coating is freshly made, and nothing beats freshness.
 The gluten-free recipe is easy and can be whipped up in minutes.
 And, you can store the shake and bake mix for up to three months in the freezer.

 The cons – only one, you will need a wide selection of gluten-free herbs and spices.
 But once you have them, you can use the seasoning in so many other gluten-free recipes.
 Enjoy!

 *As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please check out my sponsorship and disclosure policy page for more details

 Gluten-Free Curry Fried Chicken

 So who doesn’t love fried chicken?
 Well in our home everyone loves fried chicken, especially when the chicken has a nice and crispy coating.
 Although I called this recipe fried chicken, the chicken is mostly baked cutting back on fat and still keeping the crispy coating.
 I decided to do something different in terms […] Read More

 Gluten-Free Southern Fried Chicken

 Crispy Gluten-free Southern Fried Chicken.
-Many of us love fried chicken, especially when it is coated in a tasty, crispy coating?
-In this Southern recipe, the chicken is coated in a light egg-free buttermilk batter seasoned with spices.
-I have also added flaxseed to the batter, which gives the chicken that crispy coating.
-To keep […] Read More
+Many of us love fried chicken, especially when coated in a tasty, crispy coating?
+This gluten-free fried chicken is coated in a light egg-free buttermilk batter seasoned with spices in this Southern recipe.
+The chicken is so so good!
+I added flaxseed to the batter to give the […] Read More